 “Our strength is our people.
-Their creativity, hard work, community sense, education endeavour and perseverance all go to making up who we West Australians are.
+Their creativity, hard work, community sense, education, endeavour and perseverance all go to making up who we are as Western Australians.

-I am looking forward as I start to visit different regions of the State to working out what makes us tick.
-Knowing that part of it is our capacity for fun, kindness, as well as hard work.”
+I am looking forward to visiting different regions of the State and seeing what makes us tick.
+I know that in part it is our capacity for fun and kindness as well as hard work.”

 Stay up to date with the Governor’s program on our Twitter account